53rg3/elsa/docs/cookbook.md

 - Bump the version in `pom.xml`

-- Commit in master with message of new version "release 0.3.2"
+- Commit in master with message of new version, e.g. "release 0.3.2"

 - Deploy: